 The stress “fight or flight” response to events causes the body to produce adrenaline.
-While stressed, the body increases blood circulation, diverting flow away from the peripheral organs to provide muscles with additional resources.
+While stressed, the body diverts blood flow away from the peripheral organs to provide muscles with additional resources.
 This causes inflammation so the body then produces cortisol to reduce this effect.
 In small doses this is healthy, but excessive levels of adrenaline and cortisol disturb basic functions like heart rate, sleep, breathing and digestion.
 This can make us sweat, cause muscles to tense up, and encourage everyday ailments from weak immunity, poor sleep and the inability to lose weight, to premature ageing, skin disorders and pain.

 An unbalanced immune system responding to unabated inflammation can stimulate or make worse most chronic conditions including heart disease, diabetes, obesity, autism, dementia, depression, allergy, and asthma and especially autoimmune diseases such as rheumatoid arthritis, lupus, multiple sclerosis, thyroid disease, and inflammatory bowel disease.